gupvar/personal-web-wowchemy/content/post/latex-writing/index.md

 # What is LaTeX?

-Most of my professional writing – including papers, class presentation slides, assignments are made in LaTeX (pronounced «Lah-tech» or «Lay-tech» ).
+Most of my professional writing – including papers, class presentation slides, and assignments are prepared using LaTeX (pronounced «Lah-tech» or «Lay-tech» ).
 LaTeX is a markup (programming) language that is different from typesetting tools such as MS-Word or MS-PowerPoint where you see immediately what you write and also take care of formatting at the same time.
 The utmost power of https://miktex.org/LaTeX comes with the precision and its ability to control the formatting for documents including alignment, sectioning, auto-referencing, and for me its ability to easily render (near-)perfect mathematical writing.

 ## Getting started with LaTeX